Girl Scouts of Western New York, Inc.

 1.4.2.
 The National Council Delegates and Alternates whom the Council is entitled to elect to the National Council of GSUSA shall be elected by the Members in agreement with the time frame established by GSUSA and shall serve a term of three (3) years and until their successors are elected and assume office.
 If a vacancy occurs during a term, the Board of Directors shall designate an Alternate to replace the National Council Delegate, or elect another National Council Delegate to serve the unexpired term.

 1.4.3.
-The Chair and the CEO of the Council shall serve ex officio as National Council Delegates.
+The Chair and the Chief Executive Officer of The Council shall serve as National Council delegates.

 1.4.5.
 Terms of office shall begin after the Annual Meeting of members at which elections are held.

 1.5.1.
 Annual Meeting.
 A meeting of members entitled to vote shall be held for the election of Directors and the transaction of other business in May, or such other time as may be determined by the Board of Directors.
 Notice of time and place of the Annual Meeting shall be personally given or mailed to the address last made known in writing of each voting member of the Council not more than forty-five (45) days and not less than thirty (30) days before the meeting.